cfengine/documentation/reference/components.markdown

 defined in bodies because the actual promises are fixed and you only change their details within sensible limits.

-See the [manual](manuals-architecture-components.html) for a high-level overview of the CFEngine components, and each component's reference documentation for the details about the specific control bodies.
+See the [manual][The CFEngine Components] for a high-level overview of the CFEngine components, and each component's reference documentation for the details about the specific control bodies.

 ## Common Control